-Everyone knows about the best all-inclusive resorts in Mexico and their stunning seaside locations, but there’s so much more to Mexico than the Cancun resorts and popular beach towns.
+Everyone knows about the best all-inclusive resorts in Mexico and their stunning seaside locations, but there’s so much more to Mexico family vacations than the Cancun resorts and popular beach areas like Los Cabos and Playa del Carmen.
 When you’re ready to go beyond the beach, you’ll find plenty of fun things to do in the best cities in Mexico that aren’t on the coast.

 The Best Cities in Mexico That Aren’t on the Beach

-Offering everything from towering mountains to colorful architecture and regional foods, here are the best cities to visit south of the border.
+Offering everything from towering mountains to colorful architecture and regional foods, here are my picks for the best cities to visit south of the border.

 SUN AND SAND: 10 Best All-Inclusive Beach Resorts in the World